Filling cryptography and security gaps in Temple Wallet

 Mobile apps security

-Mobile wallets give a gateway to the blockchain backend infrastructure and become a target for curious and malicious users: phishing and API abuse, creation and distribution of app clones.
+Mobile wallets give a gateway to the blockchain backend infrastructure and become a target for curious and malicious users: phishing and API abuse, app cloning and distribution.
 Mobile app security measures prevent these threats.

 Implementing cryptography is hard, even in cryptocurrency applications.
 We audited the cryptographic core, found weaknesses, suggested fixes, and implemented a more reliable cross-platform cryptographic layer.

-From security architecture to devsecops—we recommended numerous security controls and processed to ensure that wallets will get a high-security bar and stay there.
+From security architecture to DevSecOps—we recommended numerous security controls and processes to ensure that wallets achieve and maintain a high-security bar.

-We suggested a cryptographic library Themis as a building block to unify applications' encryption layer across mobile (React Native) and web extension (WASM).
+We suggested a cryptographic library Themis as a building block for unifying the applications' encryption layer across mobile (React Native) and web extension (WASM).

 The Temple Wallet web extension and mobile apps are now synced in their security guarantees and provide defence in depth protection for the user’s data.
-With a security baseline similar to financial apps, the Temple Wallet uses platform-specific security controls to protect user's cryptocurrency accounts inline with the industry best practices.
+With a security baseline similar to financial apps, the Temple Wallet uses platform-specific security controls to protect users' cryptocurrency accounts in line with industry best practices.

 Results and outcomes

-Tezos Foundation and Madfish Solutions received an in-depth review of Temple Wallet apps, including not only a list of found security issues—but suggestions for improving application logic from the security perspective.
+The Tezos Foundation and Madfish Solutions received an in-depth security review of Temple Wallet apps, including not only a list of found security issues—but also suggestions for improving application logic from a security perspective.

-The security, general stability, and maintainability of the Temple Wallet ecosystem was improved.
-Applications were enriched with numerous updates in security, cryptography usage and design, platform-specific controls, defenses against reverse engineering and tampering, and many more.
+The security, general stability, and maintainability of the Temple Wallet ecosystem were improved.
+Applications were enriched with numerous updates in security, cryptography usage and design, platform-specific controls, defenses against reverse engineering and tampering, and other enhancements.

 Smooth and maintainable security